No more 'best before' dates on powder extracts

 Fundraising for Mindful Medicine Worldwide

 Every year Mayway selects a non-profit TCM organization to benefit from our calendar fundraiser.
 This year we are also donating portions of your purchase of our eco-friendly shopping bags and our line of Plum Flower® extracted capsule products.
 Make your purchase before March 31, 2013 and Mayway will donate the funds to Mindful Medicine Worldwideto help bring sustainable integrative healthcare to developing regions.
-To see which products are part of the fundraising drive please click the link below.
-Link to Fundraising page
+If you are a non-profit that would liek to receive donated items, please visit our Non-Profit Donations page.

 An Update on the Status of E Jiao/Equus Asinus